Fertility awareness: Ongoing development

 Development of fertility awareness methods is ongoing.
 In the late 1990s, the Institute for Reproductive Health at Georgetown University introduced two new methods.
 The TwoDay Method, a mucus-only system, and CycleBeads and iCycleBeads (the digital version), based on the Standard Days Method, are designed to be both effective and simple to teach, learn, and use.
 In 2019, Urrutia et al. released a study as well as interactive graph over-viewing all studied fertility awareness based methods.
 Femtech companies such as Dot and Natural Cycles have also produced new studies and apps to help women avoid pregnancy.
 Natural Cycles is the first app of its kind to receive FDA approval.

 Fertility signs

 Most menstrual cycles have several days at the beginning that are infertile (pre-ovulatory infertility), a period of fertility, and then several days just before the next menstruation that are infertile (post-ovulatory infertility).
 The first day of red bleeding is considered day one of the menstrual cycle.
 Different systems of fertility awareness calculate the fertile period in slightly different ways, using primary fertility signs, cycle history, or both.

 Primary fertility signs

 The three primary signs of fertility are basal body temperature (BBT), cervical mucus, and cervical position.
 A woman practicing symptoms-based fertility awareness may choose to observe one sign, two signs, or all three.
-Many women experience secondary fertility signs that correlate with certain phases of the menstrual cycle, such as abdominal pain and heaviness, back pain, breast tenderness, and mittelschmerz (ovulation pains).
+A number of women experience secondary fertility signs that correlate with certain phases of the menstrual cycle, such as abdominal pain and heaviness, back pain, breast tenderness, and mittelschmerz (ovulation pains).